Welcome to the Cherokee Ruby & Sapphire Mine!

 NOTE TO GPS USERS:

-For BEST results, please enter address of “2550 Ruby Mine Road, Franklin NC 28734”.
+For BEST results, FIRST please enter address of “4433 Bryson City Road” THEN enter address of “2586 Ruby Mine Road, Franklin NC 28734”.
 Any directions which state “Take Coon Creek Road” or “Flowers Gap Road” are INCORRECT!
 That will force you to turn back and start over.

 About the Cherokee Ruby Mine